Pranava116/nxu/README.md

 Rethinking operating systems from first principles.

-NXU is an open-source research operating system exploring how modern computing could be designed if we started today.

 Our goal isn’t to replace existing operating systems.
 Our goal is to question long-standing assumptions, understand the fundamental constraints of computing, and build a privacy-first, security-first system through thoughtful engineering.